-- Central Avenue from Berenice Avenue on the north to Fullerton Avenue on the south; - Belmont Avenue from Meade Avenue on the west to Leclaire Avenue on the east; - Diversely Avenue from Merrimac Avenue on the west to an alley just west of Cicero Avenue on the east; - Laramie Avenue from Belmont Avenue on the south, excepting blocks between Wellington Avenue and George Street and between Wrightwood Avenue and Deming Place; and - Fullerton Avenue from Melvina Avenue on the west to Lamon Avenue on the east.
+Leclaire AYenue on the east;

+- Diversey Avferiue frbm Merrimac Avenue on the west to an alley just west of Cicero Avenue on We east; - Laramie AVenuetfrom Belmont Averiue-on-ithe norttugenerally to Fullerton Avenue on the south, excepting blocks between Wellington Avenue and George Street and between Wrightwood Avenue and Deming Place; and - Fullerton AVenue from Melvirla Avenue'on the west to-Lamon Avenue on the east.

-Within these corridors, the block face on both sides of the street (to the respective parallel alley) is generally included.
-The Area includes the Community First Medical Center (formerly Our Lady of the Resurrection Medical Center), Chopin Park, Blackhawk Park, and Cragin Park.
+Within these corridors, the block face on< both sides of the street (to the respective parallel alley) is generally included.
+The Area includes the Community First Medical Center (formerly Our Lady of the Resurrection Medical: Center), Chopin Park, Blackhawk Park, and Cragin Park.
 There are eight school uses in the Project Area.
 A map of the Project Area is included in the Redevelopment Plan, which is contained in a separate document.
 The boundaries of Project Area are generally contained in two Chicago community areas, Belmont Cragin and Portage Park.